 With dozens of ways to trade, earn, invest and manage your cryptocurrency investments, cryptocurrency apps simplify the complexities of the cryptocurrency markets.
+Picking the best crypto app for you is important to improve your trading experience.
 From portfolio trackers to exchanges, we've reviewed a ton of cryptocurrency apps to find out which applications are most helpful.
-Read on to learn about the best crypto apps that can make your crypto investment journey more manageble.
+Read on to learn about the best crypto apps that can make your crypto investment journey more manageable.

 Best Cryptocurrency Exchange & Broker Apps

-Cryptocurrency exchanges are the most common type of crypto app, and they allow you to buy and sell cryptocurrencies using USD, BTC, ETH and many other currencies.
+Cryptocurrency exchanges are the most common type of crypto app and are the most important too.
+They allow you to buy and sell cryptocurrencies using USD (or any other fiat currency that the exchange supports), BTC, ETH and many other currencies.
 You can connect your bank account through ACH or use a credit or debit card to buy crypto on most exchanges.

 Best Cryptocurrency Wallet Apps

 A crypto wallet stores the private key needed to unlock funds from your wallet address on the blockchain.
 Most expert traders don’t recommend holding your coins in an exchange if you don’t plan on using them for day trading.
 Best practice would be using a hardware wallet like the Ledger Nano X or the Trezor T for long term positions.
-Ledger is a physical device, but it also offers a mobile app for increased functionality.
+Ledger wallets are physical devices, but they also offers a mobile app for increased functionality.

 A hybrid wallet gives you software access so that you can store your coins and save for the future.
-With the Exodus Bitcoin & Crypto Wallet, you can link to your Trezor wallet, earn interest on the coins you’ve stored and choose between the desktop and mobile apps.
+Ledger wallets also have similar integration with Metamask, the most popular software wallet.
 To get the most utility out of your cryptocurrency, a hybrid wallet is often the best choice.

-If you plan on actively using crypto, then a hot wallet app like ZenGo or MetaMask may be a better option.
-Just note that hot wallets are not meant to store your life savings, as they aren't as secure as hardware wallets.
+If you plan on actively using crypto, you may also want a hot wallet app like ZenGo or MetaMask.
+Just note that your life savings should probably not be stored in hot wallets.
+This is because they aren't as secure as hardware wallets.